flutter/website/src/docs/deployment/macos.md

 ```

 Where `cert_key` is either your exported Mac App Distribution certificate private key
-or a new private key which will automatically generate a new certificate.
+or a new private key which automatically generates a new certificate.

 </li>
 <li markdown="1">